 $2 per day represents the extreme poverty line.
 Worldwide, over 700 million people have just this small income to cover not only food, but also housing, health & education.
 Live Below the Line is an annual campaign that challenges Australians to take action on poverty by living off just $2 of food for five days to gain a glimpse into some of the challenges that many people living below the poverty line face, while raising money to fund projects overseas that help those in poverty & raise awareness about this important issue.

-This 2017, I am an ambassador for Live Below the Line and will be personally taking part in the campaign as I have done over the years.
+This 2018, I am an ambassador for Live Below the Line.
 Check out my interview below with Live Below the Line to find out my Tips on how to make it through your 5 days on just $2 of food per day.

 LIVE BELOW THE LINE INTERVIEW

 Q: How would you recommend getting enough protein on a $2 budget?